-Below are compared the quakes occurring in California in 1906 and The Berg Timer.
+Below are compared the quakes occurring in California in 1906 and the Berg Timer.

-The Northridge Earthquake of 1994
+The Northridge Earthquakes of 1994

-Below are compared California quakes >3.9 and The Berg Timer in early 1994.
+Below are compared California quakes >3.9 and the Berg Timer in early 1994.

-The New Madrid Earthquakes
+The New Madrid Earthquakes & Other World Quakes

-Below are compared the 1811-1812 New Madrid Missouri quakes in the United States and The Berg Timer.
+Below are compared the 1811-1812 New Madrid Missouri quakes in the United States and the Berg Timer.

 There were basicly four quakes referred to as the New Madrid quakes.
 The first two occurred on December 16 in northeast Arkansas.
 The third occurred on January 23 and was about the same strength as the first two.
 The fourth and final quake was the largest earthquake of the 1811-1812 series.
 As quoted from the USGS:

 "Several destructive shocks occurred on February 7, the last of which equaled or surpassed the magnitude of any previous event.
 The town of New Madrid was destroyed.
-At St. Louis, many houses were damaged severely and their chimneys were thrown down.
+At St. Louis many houses were damaged severely and their chimneys were thrown down.
 The meizoseismal area was characterized by general ground warping, ejections, fissuring, severe landslides, and caving of stream banks."